Ideal class group of an extension of rings and Picard group: Ideal class group of an extension vs Picard group

 \begin{corollary} For any extension of rings $A\subseteq B$ we have the following exact sequence of Abelian groups: \end{corollary}

 \begin{proof} It follows from Theorem \ref{Thm TRS 2}. \end{proof}

 Let $A$ be a ring.
 If we take $B=T(A)$, the total ring of fractions of $A$, then every invertible ideal of this extension is simply called an invertible ideal of $A$, and the group $\Cl(A,B)$ is also called the ideal class group of $A$ and is denoted by $\Cl(A)$.
+It is easy to see that every invertible ideal $L$ of $A$ is a fractional ideal of $A$.
+This means that $L$ is an $A$-submodule of $T(A)$ such that $sL\subseteq A$ for some non-zero-divisor $s\in A$.
 In particular, the classical ideal class group (i.e., when $A$ is an integral domain) is naturally recovered from this construction.
-In fact, if $L$ is an invertible ideal of $A$ then $L$ is clearly a fractional ideal of $A$, i.e., $L$ is an $A$-submodule of $T(A)$ such that $sL\subseteq A$ for some non-zero-divisor $s\in A$.

-\begin{corollary} For any ring $A$ we have the following exact sequence of Abelian groups: $\xymatrix{0\ar[r]&\mathfrak{C}(A)\ar[r]&\Pic(A)\ar[r] &\Pic(T(A)).}$ \end{corollary}
+\begin{corollary} For any ring $A$ we have the following exact sequence of Abelian groups $\xymatrix{0\ar[r]&\mathfrak{C}(A)\ar[r]&\Pic(A)\ar[r] &\Pic(T(A)).}$ \end{corollary}

 \begin{proof} It is clear from Theorem \ref{Thm TRS 2}. \end{proof}